Skip to main content

 Summary

-Since November 2023, unfair contract terms in standard form contracts are not just voidable - they are unlawful and attract significant penalties.
-This article explains the expanded protections under the Australian Consumer Law for small businesses.
+Unfair contract terms in standard form contracts are unlawful and attract significant penalties, doubled to a maximum of $100 million in March 2026.
+This article explains the protections for small businesses under the Australian Consumer Law and the ASIC Act and how courts are applying them.

 Key Takeaways

-- The expanded regime applies to small business contracts where at least one party has fewer than 100 employees or annual turnover below $10 million, and the contract value does not exceed $5 million.
+• The small business protections apply where at least one party has fewer than 100 employees or annual turnover below $10 million.
+There is no contract value cap under the ACL.

-- Maximum penalties for corporations using unfair contract terms are the greater of $50 million, three times the benefit obtained or 30% of adjusted turnover, making this one of the most severe penalty regimes in Australian commercial law.
+• Maximum ACL penalties for corporations are the greater of $100 million, three times the benefit obtained or 30% of adjusted turnover.
+Penalties were doubled from $50 million in March 2026.

 Since 9 November 2023, unfair contract terms (UCTs) in standard form contracts with consumers and small businesses are no longer merely voidable - they are unlawful and attract significant civil penalties under the Australian Consumer Law (ACL).
 The Treasury Laws Amendment (More Competition, Better Prices) Act 2022 fundamentally changed the UCT regime, and businesses that have not reviewed their standard form contracts are now exposed to substantial enforcement risk.
 At Astris Law, we advise businesses on ACL compliance, including reviewing and updating standard form contracts to meet the new requirements.